 Included diamonds (I1-I3) are a huge minefield to venture into even for educated consumers.
 I left them out as well because I don’t recommend anyone buying diamonds from the included range.

 Why?
 That’s because 99% of the time, included diamonds either have imperfections that affect their brilliance or flaws that pose serious durability issues.

 Here’s one such example you can see for yourself below and feel free to click on the link to view full details of the listing.

 G Color, I1 clarity diamond that looks cloudy and has surface reaching feathers – $3,520

-Do you really need to pay more for a diamond of higher clarity when another one of a lower grade would look exactly the same to the naked eye?
+Do you really need to pay more for a diamond that has higher clarity when you can buy one with a lower clarity grade which would look exactly the same to the naked eye?

 With that understanding in place, we will dig deeper into selecting slightly included diamonds and highlight the things to take note of on the next page…